btemperli/scratch-raspberry/README.md

 with:

     $ /usr/bin/chromium --user-data-dir=/home/pi/chromium-data https://facebook.com

+With the first command, install the chromium-extension via the menu.

+*Manage Extensions &rarr; Open Chrome Web Store &rarr; [Virtual Keyboard](https://chrome.google.com/webstore/detail/virtual-keyboard/pflmllfnnabikmfkkaddkoolinlfninn)*

+Change the settings, that the virtual keyboard extension has access to file URLs:

+*Manage Extensions &rarr; Virtual Keyboard &rarr; Allow access to file URLs*

+In the extension-options of this extension you can change the keyboard layout if you want.

+Now you can check if the keyboard is working:

     $ /usr/bin/chromium --kiosk --user-data-dir=/home/pi/chromium-data https://facebook.com

-And then install the chromium-extension via the menu.
-With the second command you can check if the extension is working.

 ### Running

 After the preparation, there should be an app on the desktop to run.
 Just double-click it.

-Otherwise you can start it by running:
+Otherwise you can start it by running on the raspberry pi (from the display, not via SSH):

 ```
 $ ./run-on-raspi.sh